sustachio/reduced-reduced-instruction-set-computer-toy/README.md

 Update #2: `rriscvmcompiler.py` contains the start of a compiler for a stack based byte code language.
 Currently only `push (segment) (index)`, `pop (segment) (index)`, and basic arithmetic operations are implemented.
 This will be based off of the language used in the `nand2tetris` lecture notes.

 Update #3: added `label`, `goto`, `if-goto` (pops top of stack and checks if it should jump) to byte language.
 At some point, I may restructure the way instructions are defined to allow for bigger fields when the others are not needed (other than just immRD).

+Updte #4: added `function`, `call`, and `return` along with logic for the call stack.
+Memory layout documented in the spreadsheet.